 Day 6 – Lagoa de São Lourenço & Ludo

-The Lagoa de São Lourenço is a body of water which is largely surrounded by a golf course.
-The Lagoa is rich in aquatic vegetation, edged by reeds and bulrushes and thus is rich in avifauna.
-In winter large numbers of ducks including: Northern Shoveler, Eurasian Teal, Common Pochard, Eurasian Wigeon and Tufted Duck gather.
-However there are many special birds which make their homes here all year round including Red-crested Pochard, Little Bittern, Purple Swamp-hen, Black-headed Weaver and Great Crested Grebe.
-They are joined in summer by Little Terns, hirundines and swifts.
+The Lagoa de São Lourenço is a body of water that is largely surrounded by a golf course.
+The Lagoa is rich in aquatic vegetation, edged by reeds and bulrushes, and thus is rich in avifauna.
+In winter large numbers of ducks including Northern Shoveler, Eurasian Teal, Common Pochard, Eurasian Wigeon, and Tufted Duck gather.
+However, there are many special birds that make their homes here all year round including Red-crested Pochard, Little Bittern, Purple Swamp-hen, Black-headed Weaver, and Great Crested Grebe.
+They are joined in summer by Little Terns, hirundines, and swifts.

-At the southern end of the lake are the channels, salt marsh, lagoons and sandy barrier islands of the Ria Formosa which, depending on the tide and the season, can be teeming with waders, gulls, herons and egrets.
-To the east of the golf course is an area of pines which open onto Ludo, a busy salt producing farm where it is possible to see Greater flamingo, Eurasian Spoonbill, Booted Eagles and many nesting White Storks.
+At the southern end of the lake are the channels, salt marsh, lagoons, and sandy barrier islands of the Ria Formosa which, depending on the tide and the season, can be teeming with waders, gulls, herons, and egrets.
+To the east of the golf course is an area of pines that open onto Ludo, a busy salt-producing farm where it is possible to see Greater Flamingo, Eurasian Spoonbill, Booted Eagles, and many nesting White Storks.

-In the Parque Ambiental, Vilamoura, half a decade ago, there where farm lands covered with irrigated orchards, cereals and pasture.
+In the Parque Ambiental, Vilamoura, half a decade ago, there were farmlands covered with irrigated orchards, cereals, and pasture.
 Over the years, the land was replaced with reed beds, alongside the man-made artificial ponds and irrigation channels.

-The riparian vegetation of the river of Quarteira and the bordering golf courses, constitutes a habitat of great diversity of birds and small mammals.
+The riparian vegetation of the river of Quarteira and the bordering golf courses constitutes a habitat of the great diversity of birds and small mammals.

 In Lagoa dos Salgados, at certain times of the year, along the banks of the lagoon is not difficult to find waders.
-Black-winged Stilt, Turnstone, Black-tailed Godwit, Common Sandpiper, Common Redshank and Greenshank are some of the common species that can be regularly observed.
+Black-winged Stilt, Turnstone, Black-tailed Godwit, Common Sandpiper, Common Redshank, and Greenshank are some of the common species that can be regularly observed.
 Sometimes Bar-tailed Godwit turns up.
-Other interesting birds that can usually be seen this site are Coot, Greater Flamingo, Glossy Ibis, Spoonbill, Marsh Harrier and Caspian Tern.
+Other interesting birds that can usually be seen on this site are Coot, Greater Flamingo, Glossy Ibis, Spoonbill, Marsh Harrier, and Caspian Tern.

-The surrounding areas may produce Kestrel and several species of passerines like Crested Lark, Stonechat and Zitting Cisticola; in autumn, a few trans-saharan migrants put in appearance, like Whinchat and Northern Wheatear, whereas in winter there are Skylark and White Wagtail.
+The surrounding areas may produce Kestrel and several species of passerines like Crested Lark, Stonechat, and Zitting Cisticola; in autumn, a few trans-Saharan migrants put in an appearance, like Whinchat and Northern Wheatear, whereas in winter there are Skylark and White Wagtail.

-Faro, capital of Algarve, stands out from the popular Algarve cities for its history, heritage, cultural life and natural beauty.
+Faro, the capital of Algarve, stands out from the popular Algarve cities for its history, heritage, cultural life, and natural beauty.

 7 nights in a twin room for two pax (4 stars hotel)